calebrs/pizza-delivery-assignment/README.md

 ### pizza-delivery-part-one.js

 Solution to part one of the problem.
-This file includes the test cases I used to test the solution at the bottom of the doc.
-The final answer can be found on line 44
+Test cases are commented out near the bottom of the doc.
+The final answer can be found on line 44.

 ### pizza-delivery-part-two.js

 Solution to part two of the problem.
-This file includes the test cases I used to test the solution at the bottom of the doc.
-The final answer can be found on line 51
+Test cases are commented out near the bottom of the doc.
+The final answer can be found on line 51.

 ## Run the solutions yourself